oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.26.4 Protection Scheme

-> A (1 byte) field located at byte 4 should contain one of the not Reserved indexes in the following table.
-In general two types of protection scheme
+> A (1 byte) field should contain one of the not Reserved indexes in the following table.
+In general two types of protection scheme are considered:
-> are considered: **Authentication only** (like HMAC or CMAC) and **AEAD** (Authenticated Encryption with Associated Data, like GCM, CCM or
+> **Authentication only** (like HMAC or CMAC) and **AEAD** (Authenticated Encryption with Associated Data, like GCM, CCM or ChaCha20/Poly1305).
-> ChaCha20/Poly1305).

   -----------------------------------------------------------------------------------------------------------------------------------------------------
   **Index**          **Name**                                             **Auth Only**             **Key size**              **Tag size**